 Vast greenery, rolling hills, and wax palm trees so tall, that they seem to reach the edge of the sky.
 This is Cocora Valley, a hidden gem in the mountains of Colombia.

-Cocora Valley is an adventurer’s treasure and a traveler’s paradise.
-Its simple beauty and natural scenery are some of the reasons as to why it is on top of my recommended South America destinations.
+Cocora Valley is an adventurer’s treasure and a traveller’s paradise.
+Its simple beauty and natural scenery are some of the reasons as to why it is at the top of my recommended South American destinations.
 It sits in Salento, a prominent coffee region in Colombia.
 There are many hiking paths that take you onto routes not visited by others.
 Here, you can truly escape from urban pollution and the hectic chatters of city life.

-Cocora is definitely one of my favorites destinations, and I’d suggest anyone to wander among this natural escape!
+Cocora is definitely one of my favourite destinations, and I’d suggest anyone wander among this natural escape!

 No South America bucket list is complete without a tour through the stunning salt flats outside Uyuni, Bolivia.
 This classic road trip takes you through surreal landscapes that look like they are from another planet.